Skip to content

 3D printing waste

-3D printing filament "poop" refers to the leftover or unwanted plastic waste produced during the 3D printing process. this can include failed prints, support structures, or extruded filament that gets purged from the nozzle before or during a print.
+as with any other manufacturing process, 3D printing does produce material waste. this can include failed prints, support structures, or extruded filament that gets purged from the nozzle before or during a print.

-due to the nature of our products, we create very little waste in our manufacturing processes. this waste is mostly filament that gets purged from the nozzle before a print - which is less than 1g of filament. we save this filament and are currently working on ways to use this filament in our products.
+we create very little waste in our manufacturing processes - this waste is mostly filament that gets purged from the nozzle before a print - which is less than 1g of filament per item. we save this filament and are currently working on ways to recycle this filament in future products.

 repurposing our waste